 The knee is a complex joint and a critical component in your mobility.
-When the knee doesn’t work right because of injury or disease, it can cause persistent pain and disability that can have a significant impact on your quality of life overall.
-Knee pain in a common complaint we hear at the Orthopaedic Institute of Ohio, from patients of all ages.
+When the knee doesn’t work correctly because of injury or disease, it can cause persistent pain and disability that can have a significant impact on your quality of life overall.
+Knee pain is a common complaint we hear at the Orthopaedic Institute of Ohio, from patients of all ages.
 Fortunately, there are many approaches to address knee pain, from conservative treatments like rest and ice to surgical correction.
 Our team will evaluate your situation, provide a comprehensive diagnosis and recommend the best treatment options for you.

 At the Orthopaedic Institute of Ohio, we see patients with a variety of knee concerns: